• Skip to primary navigation

 This potent antioxidant is known for its weight loss, heart health, brain health, anti-aging, and anti-inflammatory benefits.
 Studies have shown that high grade Matcha green tea has at least 3 times the EGCG in it than traditional green tea!

-The chlorophyll in ceremonial matcha powder is a potent health booster as it helps increase red blood cells, speed healing, neutralize toxins, prevent and slow the growth of cancer, and so much more.
+The chlorophyll in ceremonial matcha powder is a potent health booster as it is purported to help increase red blood cells, speed healing, neutralize toxins, prevent and slow the growth of cancer, and so much more.

 These incredible nutrients are just the tip of the iceberg when it comes to the health-boosting power of matcha!